Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ● On reverse: the inscription ~ GOOD LUCK ~ can faintly be seen.

 None of my reference books document this casting and I’ve been unable to find any company history online.
-However, on searching newspaper archives I discovered several Union Webb hammock advertisements, published from 1880 to 1891.
+However, on searching newspaper archives I discovered several Union Webb hammock advertisements that were published from 1880 to 1891.

 I’ve also seen a number of collectible Union Webb Hammock trade cards.
 This card identifies Horace Partridge & Company as the sole agents of their hammock products in Boston, Massachusetts.
 It measures 3 1/2″ x 5 7/8″.